recurly/recurly-client-node/README.md

 Warning:
 This library does not use the V2 API.
 If you are attempting to build an integration with V2, please see [https://dev.recurly.com/](https://dev.recurly.com/).

-This repository contains the node client for Recurly's V3 API (or "partner api").
+This repository contains the node client for Recurly's V3 API.
 It's currently Beta software and is not yet an official release.
-Documentation for the HTTP API can be found [here](https://partner-docs.recurly.com/).
+Documentation for the HTTP API can be found [here](https://developers.recurly.com/api/v2019-10-01/).

 ## Getting Started

 ### Documentation

 Docs and example code can be found here: [https://recurly.github.io/recurly-client-node](https://recurly.github.io/recurly-client-node).
-Reference docs for the underlying V3 JSON API can be found here: [https://partner-docs.recurly.com](https://partner-docs.recurly.com).
+Reference docs for the underlying V3 JSON API can be found [here](https://developers.recurly.com/api/v2019-10-01/).

 ### Installing